-- 3.1 As stated at 2.2 above it is useful and recommended practice for school staff to have one standard pro forma for recording all 'welfare' and child protection concerns. - 3.2 The concern form should be passed to the DSL who will make a judgement about what action needs to be taken, in accordance with local inter-agency safeguarding procedures, using the Threshold Tool, if necessary.
-The decision about any action, whether a referral is made to Social Care, will be recorded clearly by the DSL. - 3.3 Concerns which initially seem trivial may turn out to be vital pieces of information later, so it is important to give as much detail as possible.
-A concern raised may not progress further than a conversation by the DSL with the parent, or, at the other end of the scale, could lead to matters being heard in a court. - 3.4 All 'lower level' / pastoral concerns about a child's welfare, which will generally have been discussed with parents/carers, are kept in the child's main file.
-Alternatively, some schools have adopted their own systems of collating such welfare concerns, but whichever system is in place, these records should not be labelled 'child protection'. - 3.5 It is never good practice to keep pupil welfare records in a diary or day-book system.
+- 3.1 The School uses My Concern as the standard pro forma for recording all 'welfare' and child protection/safeguarding concerns. - 3.2 The concern form should be passed to the DSL who will make a judgement about what action needs to be taken, in accordance with local inter-agency safeguarding procedures, using the Threshold Tool, if necessary.
+The decision about any action, whether a referral is made to the MASH, will be recorded clearly by the DSL.

+- 3.3 Concerns which initially seem trivial may turn out to be vital pieces of information later, so it is important to give as much detail as possible.
+A concern raised may not progress further than a conversation by the DSL with the parent, or, at the other end of the scale, could lead to matters being heard in a court. - 3.4 All 'lower level' / pastoral concerns, which will generally have been discussed with parents/carers, are kept in the child's main file. - 3.5 My Concern is used to record welfare concerns.
 Often it is only when a number of seemingly minor issues relating to an individual pupil over a period of time are seen as a whole that a pattern can be identified indicating a child protection concern.